José María Velasco Maidana

-José María Velasco Maidana (born around 1899, died 1989) was a Bolivian film director, composer, conductor, actor, painter and dancer.
+José María Velasco Maidana (c.
+1899 – 1989) was a Bolivian film director, composer, conductor, actor, painter and dancer.
 He was the estranged son of a Bolivian president.
 He was married to Texas painter, Dorothy Hood.

 Le Courrier describes his portrayal of indigenous Bolivians as shaped by the assimilationist ethos of his time, but also as progressive for the era, highlighting the condition of indigenous peoples, denouncing racism, and raising the question of their role in society.

 Maidana is known for "his ballets and symphonic works, a number of which embrace national/native themes", but also for his films.
 He entered the cinema industry "at the very start of Bolivian fiction film production".